 Faculty/Staff Frequently Asked Questions:

-- As a resource, what can the CDC provide a student/alumnus?
+- As a resource, what can the Career Development Center provide a student/alumnus?

-The CDC's primary mission is to support the career development of our students and alumni.
+The Career Development Center's primary mission is to support the career development of our students and alumni.
 To this end, we provide a wide variety of services, ranging from career counseling and career resources (both online and printed) to career programming and job search assistance.
 For more information, please contact us at ext.
 7054.

 - There is a career development component to my class.
-Is the CDC available for assistance in this regard?
+Is the Career Development Center available for assistance in this regard?